The Current AI Healthcare Landscape: From Experimental to Essential

 The Setting: A 500-bed hospital system with 20 radiologists processing 200,000 imaging studies annually

-The Challenge: Increasing imaging volumes, radiologist shortage, and burnout
+The Challenge: Increasing imaging volumes, radiologist shortage, and burnout affecting report turnaround times and accuracy

 The Results: